 This is still much better than their life expectancy before the white man came.

 The early settlers did commit some terrible atrocities against the Aborigines.
 However, the Aborigines caused many of these atrocities themselves by attacking settlers without warning, often slaughtering everyone in an orgy of killing.
-Settlers out west and north of Roma and beyond faced the daily fear of being slaughtered.
+Settlers out west and north of Roma and beyond tell of facing the daily fear of being slaughtered.

 At one time we had a blackfellow skull decorating the veranda, and not until it was removed would a black approach the place. — Recollections of Thomas Davis

-There were significant massacres at Yuleba Creek in March 1850 and Yamboucal station near Surat, west Queensland in May 1852.
+There were significant massacres of white settlers at Yuleba Creek in March 1850 and Yamboucal station near Surat, west Queensland in May 1852.

 One white family who had taken up land near Roma was completely wiped out, except for one young boy who escaped death by rolling down between the bed and the hut wall after he was wounded.
 The Aborigines left him for dead.